treeherder/Erdbeerhugel/PROJECT.md

 ### Order of Operations:
 1. Select a location.
-2. Acquire available data in image format.
+2. Acquire available image data.
-3. Compile and clip the images using qgis.
+3. Resize and compile satellite images and height field images.
+4. Pin, rotate, and crop the images.
-  * generate masks?
+  * generate surface image mask?
-4. Load images into L3DT and create 3d map with basic layers, re-export as validated layer images.
+5. Load images into L3DT and create 3d map with basic layers, re-export as validated layer images.
-5. Setup the map and assets in terrain builder.
+6. Setup the map and assets in terrain builder.
-6. Get to work developing on a new map!
+7. Get to work developing on a new map!

 #### 1. Select a location